It's Art, Dad

 It's Art, Dad is a self-released compilation album of early recordings by The Clientele.
 It was released in very limited quantities on the band's 2005–2006 tour dates as well as the band's website.
 It comprises various recordings from the band's early days (1991 through 1996).
-These songs include the founding member Innes Phillips, who left The Clientele in 1996 to form his own band, The Relict.
+These songs include the founding member Innes Phillips, who left The Clientele in 1996.